Help! I Need to Do a Reset.

 Patients who are not interested in going back to protein shakes might make this a NO SHAKE reset plan by substituting 2 ounces of protein instead of a protein shake.
 Read more about a no shake plan here.

-Other reset diets are longer on shakes such as two weeks.
+Other pouch reset diets are longer on shakes such as two weeks.
 I’ve had patients do a pattern of 3 shakes and 2 protein bars per day and did a small frequent eating pattern for two weeks.
 (I would not say that I advocate for this one but mentioning it as something that some use.)

 I have other patients that cannot stand shakes and they make a clear meal plan focusing on protein and vegetables.
 Truth be told, this is my personal favorite.
 Getting back to meal planning, focusing on food based protein and vegetables and filling up on quality food.